-Section 10.E: Change of ESP Provider: Unless exigent circumstances exist, the School shall give the Sponsor not less than thirty (30) days notice prior to the termination of any ESP contract.
+Section 10.E: Change of ESP Provider: Unless exigent circumstances exist, the School shall give the Sponsor not less than thirty (30) calendar days notice prior to the termination of any ESP contract.
 In the event of an immediate termination of an ESP contract, the School will provide immediate notice to Sponsor of its decision.
+The change of an ESP provider shall require the approval of such change by the parties through a modification of this Charter.